 This is one of our oldest ravine restoration projects in Toronto’s Rosedale neighbourhood.
 At the beginning of December 1997, the forest was dominated by Norway Maples growing on heavy clay soils with very little ground cover vegetation.
-Trees to be cut are marked with blue marks.
-The trail hasn’t been built yet.
+Trees to be cut are marked with blue marks and the pink flags are spots for shrub plantings.
+The trail and the bridge over the little gully haven’t been built yet.

 Here it is in December 2006.